The Fan Theorem, its strong negation, and the determinacy of games: The formal system

 We would like to make a philosophical observation.
-For a constructive mathematician, the assumptions $\mathbf{LPO}$, $\mathbf{WKL}$ and $\mathbf{LLPO}$ make no sense, as he does not know a situation in which these assumptions are true.
+For a constructive mathematician, the assumptions $\mathbf{LPO}$, $\mathbf{WKL}$, $\mathbf{LLPO}$ and $\mathbf{MP}$ make no sense, as she does not know a situation in which these assumptions are true.
 Theorem \ref{T:wklllpo}: $\mathbf{WKL} \rightarrow \mathbf{LLPO}$ concludes something which is never true from something which is never true.
 Nevertheless, the proof of Theorem \ref{T:wklllpo} makes sense.
 It shows us how to find, given any $\alpha$, a suitable $\beta$ such that if $\beta$ has the $\mathbf{WKL}$-property, then $\alpha$ has the $\mathbf{LLPO}$-property.
-This (part of the) argument does not use the assumption that every $\beta$ has the $\mathbf{WKL}$-property.
+This part of the argument does not use the assumption that every $\beta$ has the $\mathbf{WKL}$-property.
 Theorems \ref{T:wklft} and \ref{T:lpollpo} deserve a similar comment.

-The reader may find more information on the axioms of intuitionistic analysis in \cite{brouwer27}, \cite{brouwer54}, \cite{heyting}, \cite{Kleene-Vesley}, \cite{Howard-Kreisel} and \cite{Troelstra-van Dalen}.
+The reader may find more information on the axioms of intuitionistic analysis in \cite{brouwer27}, \cite{brouwer54}, \cite{heyting}, \cite{Kleene-Vesley}, \cite{Howard-Kreisel}, \cite{Troelstra-van Dalen} and \cite{veldman2021}.

-\section{The $\mathbf{\Sigma^0_1}$-separation principle}
+\section{The $\mathbf{\Sigma}^0_1$-separation principle}

-In classical reverse mathematics, weak K\"onig's Lemma is equivalent to a principle called \textit{ $\Sigma^0_1$-separation}, see \cite{Simpson}, Lemma IV.4.4.
-The following is a formulation of this principle in the language of $\mathsf{BIM}$.
+In classical reverse mathematics, weak K\"onig's Lemma is equivalent to a principle called \textit{ $\Sigma^0_1$-separation}, see \cite[Lemma IV.4.4]{Simpson}.
+We call $X\subseteq\omega$ \textit{enumerable} or $\mathbf{\Sigma}^0_1$ if and only if $\exists \alpha[X= E_\alpha]$.The following statement, formulated in the intuitionistic language of $\mathsf{BIM}$, comes close to the just-mentioned classical principle.

-$\mathbf{\Sigma^0_1}$-\textit{separation principle}, $\mathbf{\Sigma_1^0}$-$\mathbf{Sep}$:
+$\mathbf{\Sigma}^0_1$-\textit{separation principle}, $\mathbf{\Sigma}_1^0$-$\mathbf{Sep}$: